 Hi, I’m Laura, welcome to my blog.
 I help business-builders write their own web copy, blog posts, marketing emails and social media content.
 Get free professional help with the 5 most common content-creation challenges, when you join 700+ members in the Worditude Marketing Medley (it’s free!!).

 It takes more than hard work, enviable talent, and a stunning personality to build a successful business.

-Although I consider myself to be a solo-business builder, I still have a small crowd of humans and a significant arsenal of tools at my disposal.
+Although I consider myself to be a solo-business builder, I still have a small crowd of humans and a significant arsenal of tools and resources at my disposal.

-It took me a couple of years of trial and error to line up the resources I needed more my business.
-One of things that helped me most was the recommendations from other entrepreneurs.
+It took me a couple of years of trial and error to line up the tools and resources for my small business.
+One of the things that helped me most was the recommendations from other entrepreneurs.

 So do you wanna take a peek inside my toolkit?